Dangerous and Unsafe Trucks

 Vehicle maintenance has to be a top priority because even the best driver will be nearly powerless to limit the damage if the brakes fail or a tire blows out.

-If a motor vehicle is taken “out of service” by an authorized agent of FMCSA, no motor carrier company is allowed to permit any driver to operate the vehicle until all repairs required on the notice have been completed to satisfaction.
+If a motor vehicle is taken “out of service” by an authorized agent of FMCSA, no motor carrier company is allowed to permit any driver to operate the dangerous and unsafe truck until all repairs required on the notice have been completed to satisfaction.
 Carriers are also prohibited from removing the “out of service” sticker until required repairs have been completed.

 Per 49 CFR §369.9, the motor carrier or equipment provider has 15 days post-inspection to certify that all noted violations have been corrected and must retain a copy of those correction reports for at least one year.
 The vehicle also must undergo an additional inspection before it can be released back into active service.Empowering Drivers, Public to Report Unsafe Trucks

-Recognizing that federal agents aren’t going to be able to locate and identify every potential hazard involving commercial vehicles, FMCSA empowers both truck drivers and members of the public to take action on this issue.
+Recognizing that federal agents aren’t going to be able to locate and identify every potential hazard involving dangerous and unsafe trucks, FMCSA empowers both truck drivers and members of the public to take action on this issue.
+Our Fort Lauderdale attorneys can help you assert your rights.

 With regard to truck drivers, there is the Surface Transportation Assistance Act (STAA), codified in 49 CFR § 31105.
 This statute allows drivers the right to refuse to drive unsafe equipment with impunity.
 It’s illegal for a company to discipline, discharge or discriminate against an employee for making a vehicle safety complaint or for refusing to operate a vehicle that is unsafe.